 Social customs & quirks After a troubled past, the mostly Catholic land takes its hard-won religious freedom seriously.
 ‘Wearing of the green’ and the traditional costume, is done with pride.
 Legends, folk tales and beliefs in supernatural beings such as Leprechauns are commonplace, and the lucky three-leaf shamrock is a much-loved symbol.
 The pot of gold at the end of the rainbow originated in Irish mythology, and Halloween is a favorite holiday.
 Irish dance, gypsy music, great literature and links to tragic, romantic, Arthurian legends such as Tristan and Isolde are all part of Ireland’s rich and colorful cultural heritage.

 Festivals & events As if Ireland wasn’t lively enough!
-Festivals in Ireland involve traditional cultural celebrations with varied musical styles, film, the performing arts, food and drink, Catholic religious and pagan events such as Halloween.
+Festivals in Ireland involve traditional cultural celebrations with varied musical styles, film, the performing arts, food and drink, Catholic religious and pagan events.
 The biggest day in Ireland, would of course, be St Patrick’s Day, honoring the birthday of Ireland’s patron saint with huge parades across the country.

-Halloween is another big one, and the most ancient of all Irish festivals, the origins of October’s Halloween (All Hallows’ Eve) go back to pagan times.
-Celebrated by the Celts as the Feast of the Dead, nowadays people dress as costumed witches, ghouls and ghosts.
+Halloween is another big one, and the most ancient of all Irish festivals, its origins go back to pagan times.
+Celebrated by the Celts as the Feast of the Dead, nowadays people dress as witches, ghouls and ghosts.
 Families carve jack ‘o lanterns, children go trick and treating, and bonfires are lit to ward off the ‘little people’ – the fairies and leprechauns.